openstack/swift/CONTRIBUTING.rst

 tests above, it will also be tested by several other OpenStack test jobs.

-Once your patch has been reviewed and approved by two core reviewers and has passed all automated tests, it will be merged into the Swift source tree.
+Once your patch has been reviewed and approved by core reviewers and has passed all automated tests, it will be merged into the Swift source tree.